-The cty (content type) header parameter is used to declare the type of the secured content (the Payload).
-For example, the JSON Web Token (JWT) [JWT] specification uses the cty value JWT to indicate that the Payload is a JSON Web Token (JWT).
+The cty (content type) header parameter MAY be used to declare the type of the secured content (the payload) in an application-specific manner in contexts where this is useful to the application.
+This parameter has no effect upon the JWS processing.
+Content type values that are not understood SHOULD be ignored.
 The cty value is a case sensitive string.
 Use of this header parameter is OPTIONAL.